hslatman/ipstore/README.md

 * Add (more) tests
 * Add benchmarking
 * Add additional (utility) functions?
 * Decide whether to use different fork (i.e. censys/cidranger?) or maintain our own?
+Or a different library (i.e. https://github.com/k-sone/critbitgo)?
 * Add a bit of type safety functionality? (we could block different interface{} types from insertions, but makes it slower).
 * Add function for retrieving the first match?
 I.e. the first interface{} in the slice that matches.